tick and tock

 This one has been made in 1992 by Gude Analog- und Digitalsysteme GmbH in Cologne, and they still make it, now just with an USB interface instead of RS232.

 This one has been bought as well in 1992, but from IGEL GmbH.
 Probably they didn't make it but sourced it from Gude.
 It came with an additional RS232 adapter (middle).
 Usually, raw DCF77 signals are received at a rate of 50 bps.
-Obviously, the adapter transforms the signals to a shorter duration to be received at 1200 bps.
+The adapter transforms the signals to a shorter duration to be received at 1200 bps.